Learning the Ropes – The manufacturing process of growing rope from Flax

 Over 2016 I have been looking into the whole manufacturing process of Flax rope; from the growing of the seed to twisting into full-lengths.

 Rope was usually made from lime bast, the inner bark of the Small Leaf Lime tree.
 It was also made from horses’ tails and the hides of seals and walrus.
 Plant fibres, like Hemp and flax (and nettle) are common materials for rope as well as synthetic plastic ropes.

-From my previous experience with using hemp rope as a medium for sculptures I was drawn towards studying fibrous ropes that were manufactured in the UK.
-I found out that Flax was grown extensively in the UK which led me to discovering Dawe’s Twineworks in West Coker, Yeovil which was used to produce linen for sailing ships 400 years ago.
+From my previous experience with using hemp rope as a medium for sculptures, I was drawn towards studying fibrous ropes that were manufactured in the UK.
+I found out that Flax was grown extensively in the UK which led me to discover Dawe’s Twineworks in West Coker, Yeovil which was used to produce linen for sailing ships 400 years ago.